RWaltersMA/mongo-spark-jupyter/readme.md

-#Using MongoDB with Jupyter Labs
+# Using MongoDB with Jupyter Labs

 This repository showcases how to leverage MongoDB data in your JupyterLab notebooks via the MongoDB Spark Connector and PySpark.
 We will load financial security data from MongoDB, calculate a moving average then update the data in MongoDB with these new data.
 This repository has two components:
 - Docker files
-- Data generator (optional)
+- Data generator (optional, see end of this text)

 The Docker files will spin up the following environment: